Angel Heart: Development

 Following publication of his 1978 novel Falling Angel, William Hjortsberg began work on a film adaptation.
 His friend, production designer Richard Sylbert, took the book's manuscript to producer Robert Evans.
 The film rights to the novel had been optioned by Paramount Pictures, with Evans slated to produce the film, John Frankenheimer hired to direct, and Hjortsberg acting as screenwriter.
 Frankenheimer was later replaced by Dick Richards, and Dustin Hoffman was being considered for the lead role.
 After Paramount's option expired, Hjortsberg discussed the project with Robert Redford and wrote two drafts.
 Hjortsberg, however, felt that no film studio was willing to produce his script.
 He reflected, "Even with [Redford] behind the script, studio executives weren't interested.
 'Why can't it have a happy ending?' every bigshot demanded."

 In 1985, producer Elliott Kastner met with Alan Parker at Pinewood Studios to discuss a film adaptation of the novel.
 Parker, who had read the book following its publication, agreed to write the screenplay.
-He met with Hjortsberg in London before moving to New York, where he wrote most of the script.
+He met with Hjortsberg in London before moving to New York City, where he wrote most of the script.
 After completing the first draft in September 1985, Parker traveled to Rome, Italy, where he brought the script to Mario Kassar and Andrew G. Vajna.
 The two producers agreed to finance the film through their independent film studio, Carolco Pictures, and Parker was given creative control.
 Pre-production work on Angel Heart began in January 1986 in New York, where Parker selected the creative team, reuniting with several of his past collaborators, including producer Alan Marshall, director of photography Michael Seresin, camera operator Michael Roberts, production designer Brian Morris and editor Gerry Hambling.